-Real estate agents are a very diverse group.
+Real Estate Sales Associates are a very diverse group.
 They come from a wide variety of personal and professional backgrounds.
 For many, real estate is a second, third, or even a fourth career, while others start right out of school.
-Nonetheless, most agents ultimately enter the business for at least one of the following reasons:
+Nonetheless, most sales associates ultimately enter the business for at least one of the following reasons:

-After you pass the state exam, you can hang your license with a real estate firm and begin working as an agent.
+After you pass the state exam, you can hang your license with a real estate firm and begin working as a sales associate.
 Some people opt to begin the interview process before they finish their coursework, in order to get started as soon as possible after passing the exam, while others prefer to focus on the exam before worrying about where they’ll work.

 Though there isn’t anything to prevent someone from practicing real estate in their spare time or as a supplemental source of income, the best way to build a successful career in the profession is to devote a full-time effort to it from day one.